mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 @enduml
 ```

-All nodes within `SolutionExtendsGen2` get transformed, as an instance of `ConceptExtendsGen2` was found,
+All nodes within *SolutionExtendsGen2* get transformed, as an instance of *ConceptExtendsGen2* was found,
-and the generator `GeneratorExtendsGen2` contained in the same language extends `GeneratorBase`.
+and the generator *GeneratorExtendsGen2* contained in the same language extends *GeneratorBase*.

 ## Generated relations

-Relations on the output Model are defined only by the contents of the output model that was created by the Generator.
+Relations on the output model are defined only by the contents of the output model that was created by the generator.
 Thus,

-- all languages providing the concepts of generated instances are listed in `Used Languages`
+- all languages providing the concepts of generated instances are listed in *Used Languages*
-- all models referenced from the output Model are listed in the dependencies
+- all models referenced from the output model are listed in the dependencies

 Extra relations on anything else (source module, source model, dependencies of the source model, languages used in the source model, dependencies of applied generators,
-languages used in applied Generators) are **not** added to the output Model.
+languages used in applied Generators) are not added to the output model.
 Implicit dependencies apply as described.

 ## Tests

 Tests are regular or extended [JUnit](http://junit.org/) tests that can be executed within MPS or stand-alone.

-Test models contain tests, defined by the `@tests` stereotype.
+Test models contain tests, defined by the *@tests* stereotype.

 The Stereotype enables

-- the `Run Tests` entry in the solution and test model context menu
+- the *Run Tests* entry in the solution and test model context menu.
-- Build language test instruction to search the Model for tests.
+- Build language test instruction to search the model for tests.

-As soon as you are using any concepts from language `jetbrains.mps.lang.test`, you need to have a `TestInfo` root node in the same model.
-The `TestInfo` node needs to refer to a project to be used to execute the tests.
-This reference may *not* use a `${module}`, `${language_descriptor}`, `${solution_descriptor}`, or `${project}` built-in path variables.
-It needs to refer to a Project containing the test.
+As soon as you are using any concepts from language *jetbrains.mps.lang.test*, you need to have a *TestInfo* root node in the same model.
+The *TestInfo* node needs to refer to a project to be used to execute the tests.
+This reference may not use a *&#36{module}*, *&#36{language_descriptor}*, *&#36{solution_descriptor}*, or *&#36{project}* builtin path variables.
+It needs to refer to a project containing the test.